Welcome to Heritage Park Rhododendron Gardens at Kimbolton.

 MEMBERSHIP

-Become a 'Friend of Heritage Park' to have unlimited access to the gardens during all the seasons.
-Have a picnic as well!
+Become a volunteer or 'Friend of Heritage Park' to have unlimited access to the gardens during all the seasons for a small membership fee.
+A great place for a monthly stroll as the flowers and foliage change - bring your picnic as well!
 Find out more.

 VENUE HIRE

-Heritage Park is set 520 metres above sea level, just north of Kimbolton.
-It is a perfect location for growing rhododendrons (we have over 2000), azaleas and magnolias as well as many specimen trees, shrubs and plants.
+Heritage Park sits at 520 metres above sea level, just north of the village of Kimbolton.
+It is a perfect location for growing rhododendrons, azaleas and magnolias, as well as many specimen trees, shrubs and perennial plants.
 Birdlife is prolific.
 The 5-hectare site is gently undulating with ponds, streams and sculptures which can all be viewed from wide, easy walking paths.

-While peak flowering occurs from October to November, the garden is worthy of a visit any time of year with varying vistas to enjoy, such as the stunning autumn colours.
+While peak flowering occurs from October to November, the garden is worthy of a visit any time of year.
+Come for early blooming rhododendron, late flowering azaleas, varying vistas and stunning autumn colours.
 The ground is also a registered motorhome park (site 4670) which is available for overnight stays.

 Here in our park you will find: